-One of the most asked questions I get as a full-time RVer is “Why did you choose a fifth wheel trailer instead of a motorhome?”
+One of the most asked questions I get as a full-time RVer is “Why did you choose a fifth-wheel trailer instead of a motorhome?”
 Rather than constantly rewriting the same answer over and over again, I thought I would consolidate my reasons into a blog post to share.

 When buying our RV we checked out many rigs and weighed all the pros and cons before settling on our 2011 Keystone Cougar 276RLS and Ford F350 DRW Truck.
-5 years later we are very pleased with the choice and as full timers prefer the fifth wheel trailer over other options.
+5 years later we are very pleased with the choice and as full-timers prefer the fifth wheel trailer over other options.
 I’ve spoken to many other RVers who love their Class A B C or travel trailers.
 It’s truly a personal RV lifestyle preference.

-With that in mind here are my top 10 reasons for picking a fifth wheel trailer and truck combo as our full-time rig.
+With that in mind here are my top 10 reasons for picking a fifth-wheel trailer and truck combo as our full-time rig.

 1) Best Bang for the Buck

 We had an original budget of $45,000 for our rig.
-We were able to buy a brand new fifth wheel trailer and an older but mint condition 1-ton diesel truck for less than that even.
-If we had tried to go with a Class A or even Class C motorhome it would have been fairly old with a potential to turn into a money pit.
+We were able to buy a brand new fifth-wheel trailer and an older but mint condition 1-ton diesel truck for less than that even.
+If we had tried to go with a Class A or even Class C motorhome it would have been fairly old with the potential to turn into a money pit.
 Plus some kind of small tow vehicle would be required.
 Insurance costs tend to be less with a truck and trailer as opposed to two powered vehicles.

 2) Maximum Roominess in a Smaller Length RV

-Comparing apples to apples (28 feet long and a single slide out) I don’t find any other RV types roomier than our fifth wheel trailer.
+Comparing apples to apples (28 feet long and a single slide out) I don’t find any other RV types roomier than our fifth-wheel trailer.
 Being I’m 6 feet tall the high ceilings, in some places 8 feet, make a huge difference and really open up the place.
 The same length motorhome loses a bit of space eaten up by the front dash area.
 See the recent renovation wrap up post for a look inside.

 3) Only One Drive Train to Maintain

 All the expense and maintenance hassles are times two with the motorhome & towed vehicle combo.
 This is especially true for me.
 I like to do as much of the vehicle maintenance tasks as I can.
 Having only the older diesel truck to worry about versus a complex motorhome and small car simplifies things a great deal.
-There are less moving parts to cause us a breakdown on the road.
+There are fewer moving parts to cause us a breakdown on the road.

 4) Easy For Me to Work On

-Because a motorhome combines the engine, drivetrain and regular vehicle electronics with the RV systems its much more complex than a trailer.
+Because a motorhome combines the engine, drivetrain, and regular vehicle electronics with the RV systems its much more complex than a trailer.
 I love to do mods/upgrades and repairs on our rig.
 Having only the basic fifth wheel electrical, propane, and plumbing to consider I find it much simpler to work on with less chance of inadvertently causing damage.
 With a motorhome, I would have all the regular vehicle wiring and mechanics to worry about.

 5) Lots of Storage Space

-Our trailer has a large pass through basement storage area plus a roomy front compartment.
-Because of the taller interior, a fifth wheel trailer has extra storage areas up high not found in a travel trailer or motorhome.
+Our trailer has a large pass-through basement storage area plus a roomy front compartment.
+Because of the taller interior, a fifth-wheel trailer has extra storage areas up high not found in a travel trailer or motorhome.
 Our Cougar takes great advantage of this, especially in the kitchen area.
 Even though the truck has a large hitch on it with the 8-foot bed there is still enough room for two large tool chests.
-Storage space was high on our list when RV shopping and a big reason a fifth wheel trailer fit the bill.
+Storage space was high on our list when RV shopping and a big reason a fifth-wheel trailer fit the bill.